-How many SEA Represented employ contract waiver proposal?
-What was • Waiver Contract Signature (Must be a SEA member) School #: E-mail: SEA Building Representative: Signature: E-Mail: School #: Principal or Designee Signature: Phone #: Recommendation: Yes No E-Mail ACTION TAKEN SEA: Date of Action: If not approved, the reason: Approved: Not Approved: SPS : Date of Action: If not approved, the reason: Approved: Not Approved: SEA President SPS Signati Jre
+proposal?
+What was the nature re of that involvement?
+Waiver Contract Signature (Mi ust be a SEA member) School #: E-mail: SEA Building Representative Signature: E-Mail: School #: Home # Principal or Designee Signatur Phone #: Recommendation: Yes re: E-Mail No ACTION TAKEN SEA: Date of Action: If not approved, the reason: Approved: SPS : Date of Action: If not approved, the reason: Approved: Not Approved:

+SEA President